“Change is not mandatory. Neither is survival”.

 -

-- generates cross-functional support
+- Generates organizational support

-- participates in planning
+- Participates in planning

-- empowers teams
+- Empowers teams

-- removes barriers and impediments
+- Removes barriers and impediments

-- reports progress to the CEO/Leadership Team, highlighting issues and decisions for resolution.
+- Reports progress to the CEO/Leadership Team, highlighting issues and decisions for resolution.

 - Constant communication and encouragement to the broader organization on the vision, strategy and progress.
 (Shift “Have To” to “Want To”).